The "NEXT" Kitchen Knife Buying Guide

 Which Knives to Buy?

-Buy what you can afford, and if you can afford it, buy something your kids will want for an heirloom, something that will last.
+Buy what you can afford, and if you can afford it, buy something your kids will want for an heirloom.
+Something that will last.
 Something from me?
-I'd be honored!

 For a little background

-Here are some optional links that might help you understand some of the terminology if you're unfamiliar.
-Just skim on down to the CHEFS KNIFE part if you're not into the nerdy stuff! grin
+Here are some optional links that might help you understand some of the terminologies if you're unfamiliar.
+If you're not into the nerdy stuff, skip to the CHEFS KNIFE part! grin

-"The Steels" will help you understand that there are many types of steel for knives, and why one is chosen over another.
+"The Steels" will help you understand that there are many types of steel for knives and why one is chosen over another.
 If you take one thing away from this article, take this.
-If a maker is at all secretive about the steel or can't nail down the Rockwell hardness of your knife, it's highly likely they're using inferior steels or processes.
-That's fine if you're buying a $10 paring knife for the family picnic, but if you're trying to put together an heirloom set of blades, do some research and ask some questions.
-Any maker who cares will be happy to discuss their steel choice and heat treat protocol with you!
+If a maker is secretive about the steel or can't nail down the Rockwell hardness of your knife, they're likely using inferior steels or processes.
+That's fine if you're buying a $10 paring knife for the family picnic, but if you're trying to assemble an heirloom set of blades, research and ask some questions.
+Any maker who cares will happily discuss their steel choice and heat treatment protocol with you!

-This is slightly more technical, but a good read if your like knowing WHY things are the way they are!
+This is slightly more technical, but a good read if you like knowing WHY things are the way they are!

-Covers some of the different types of possible handle choices and why one or another might be better in a given situation.
+This article covers some possible handle choices and why one might be better in a given situation.

-A lot of debate in the knife world gets used up on whether a forged knife is superior to a "stamped" knife or a stock removal knife.
-While opinions are rampant, the fact is there's no scientifically verifiable proof that a forged blade from the same steel and heat treatment is harder, tougher, or has better edge retention than a knife stamped, or waterjetted, or laser cut, from a sheet.
-The truth is the steels we purchase for knife making have been forged, rolled, and reduced many many more times than a typical bladesmith would.
-Properly done, a stamped knife is just as good as a forged or stock removal blade.
-And here's something to chew on- "drop forged" is literally a stamped knife.
+Much debate in the knife world gets used up on whether a forged knife is superior to a "stamped" knife or a stock removal knife.
+While opinions are rampant, there's no scientifically verifiable proof that a forged blade from the same steel and heat treatment is more complex, tougher, or has better edge retention than a knife stamped, water jetted, or laser cut from a sheet.
+The truth is that the steels we purchase for knife making have been forged, rolled, and reduced many, many more times than a typical bladesmith would.
+Correctly done, and all other things being equal, a stamped knife is just as good as a forged or stock removal blade.
+And here's something to chew on- "drop forged" means "this is a stamped knife."
 Just buy what feels good in your hand.
-Renowned metallurgist and Knife Steel Nerd Dr. Larrin Thomas wrote a very informative article about just this subject HERE.
+Renowned metallurgist and Knife Steel Nerd Dr. Larrin Thomas wrote a very informative article about this subject HERE.

-Now that we're on a more level playing field, let's dive on into the different styles of knives and uses for each.
-You can decide whether you need or want any of them, of course!
+Now that we're on a more level playing field let's dive into the different styles of knives and uses for each.
+You can decide whether you need or want any of them!

 THE CHEFS KNIFE --

 This is the knife that probably no kitchen should be without.
 It's the workhorse of the cutting board, making short work of most kitchen tasks short of chopping bone!
-Chef's knives can range in length from as short as 6 (petite) inches all the way up to around 14 inches!
+Chef's knives can range from as short as 6 (petite) inches to around 14 inches!
 The average is between 8-10.
-Chef's knives come in many profiles such as German, French, Western, and the several Japanese styles we use as chefs Knives.
-Japanese, and each region has its own traditions and styles of design.
+Chef's knives come in many profiles, such as German, French, Western, and the several Japanese styles we use as chef's knives.

 The French Chefs knife